apache/mesos/docs/configuration.md

       --slave_removal_rate_limit=VALUE
     </td>
     <td>
-      The maximum rate (e.g., 1/10mins, 2/3hrs, etc) at which slaves will be removed from the master when they fail health checks.
+      The maximum rate (e.g., <code>1/10mins</code>, <code>2/3hrs</code>, etc)
+      at which slaves will be removed from the master when they fail health checks.
 By default slaves will be removed as soon as they fail the health checks.
       <p/>
-      The value is of the form 'Number of slaves'/'Duration'
+      The value is of the form
+      <code>Number of slaves</code>/<code>Duration</code>.
     </td>
   </tr>
   <tr>